hkalexling/AWImageViewController/README.md

 ####Others:

-For more detail usages, please refer to the [Demo app](https://github.com/hkalexling/AWImageViewController/tree/master/AWImageViewController) included in this repo
+For more detail usages, please refer to the two demo apps included in this repo

 ##Todo